Tumxuk Tangwangcheng Airport

-Tumushuke(Tumxuk) Tangwangcheng Airport is an airport serving the city of Tumxuk (Tumushuke) in Xinjiang Uyghur Autonomous Region of northwestern China.
+Tumushuke (Tumxuk) Tangwangcheng Airport is an airport serving the city of Tumxuk (Tumushuke) in Xinjiang Uyghur Autonomous Region of northwestern China.
 It is located 15 km from the city center, and also serves the nearby counties of Maralbexi and Kalpin.

 History

 The airport received approval from the State Council of China and the Central Military Commission in January 2014.
 Construction officially began on 12 March 2016, with a total investment of 631 million yuan, and the airport was opened on 26 December 2018 with an inaugural China Southern Airlines flight from Ürümqi.
 It is the second airport built and managed by the Xinjiang Production and Construction Corps, and the 21st civil airport in Xinjiang.

+Since the airport runway was no longer long enough to meet the needs of long-haul routes, its 2,600-meter runway needed to be extended northward to 3,000 meters.
+On March 30, 2021, the feasibility study for the expansion and renovation project of Tumushuke Tangwangcheng Airport was approved.

+During the runway extension project, part of the runway was closed, reducing the usable length from 2,600 meters to 2,300 meters.
+To ensure the safe operation of aircraft during the project, temporary flight procedures were developed, and a verification test flight was conducted in July using a Boeing B737-800 aircraft.

+On September 7, 2021, the preliminary design and budget review of the expansion and renovation project of Tumxuk Tangwangcheng Airport were completed.
+On October 15, 2021, the preliminary design of the project was jointly approved by the Civil Aviation Administration of Xinjiang and the Development and Reform Commission of Xinjiang Production and Construction Corps.
+In December, 2021, the expansion and renovation project of the airport was officially started.

+On May 26, 2023, the expansion and renovation project of the airport passed the final acceptance inspection.
+On August 2, 2023, a field test flight was conducted to verify the extended runway.
+This test flight was carried out by China Southern Airlines flight CZ5275.
+On September 1, 2023, the project passed industry acceptance test.
+On December 27, the expansion and renovation project of Tumushuke Tangwangcheng Airport was put into use, extending the runway to 3,000 meters and adding 3 Category C aircraft stands.
+In order to repaint new markings for the runway and apron, flights were suspended for a week before the extended runway was officially put into use.

 Facilities

 The airport occupies an area of 141.93 ha.
-It has a runway that is 2600 m long and 45 m wide, and a 5880 m2 terminal building.
+It has a runway that is 2600 m long and 45 m wide, and a 5880 m2 terminal building with 2 aerobridges.